rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint1.md

 ### Task 1.2
 You should test the odometry implementation we provided, by moving the robot by known distances and turning by known angles.
 If you are unsatisfied with the accuracy of the odometry, you can include some of the features discussed in lecture and additional IMU data to improve the accuracy.

-Required For the Report:
+{: .required_for_report }
-- Evaluate the performance of your odometry system with, and/or without, the improvements you made.
+Evaluate the performance of your odometry system with, and/or without, the improvements you made.

 ## Wheel Speed PID Controller
 The file `mbot_firmware/src/mbot.c` includes the main control function `mbot_loop(repeating_timer_t *rt)`.
 This function reads sensor data, estimates the current state, and updates motor commands.
 The motor controller operates in various modes, including PWM mode, motor velocity mode, and body velocity mode.